Lcartwright94/BayesianAT/README.md

 ## Data license

-All data in this repository is licensed  under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (Geoscience Australia).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />All data in this repository is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> (Geoscience Australia).